James M. Hazlett

-Biography
+James Miller Hazlett (October 14, 1864 – November 8, 1941) was an American politician who served as a Republican member of the U.S. House of Representatives for Pennsylvania's 1st congressional district from March 4, 1927 until his resignation on October 20, 1927 prior to Congress convening.
+He was a member of the Philadelphia Republican political machine led by William Scott Vare and his brothers.
+He served in several local Philadelphia government roles including on the Philadelphia City Council and as Recorder of Deeds.

+Early life

-James Hazlett was born in Derry, Ireland.
-At the age of two he immigrated to the United States with his parents who settled in South Philadelphia, Pennsylvania.
-He began working in his father's blacksmith shop in 1881 and was engaged as a farrier until 1915.
-In 1896 he was nominated and elected to the Philadelphia Common Council and served in councils for sixteen years, resigning as president of the select council in 1911.
-He also served in a variety of other Philadelphia offices.
+James Hazlett was born October 14, 1864, in Derry, Ireland.
+At the age of two he immigrated to the United States with his parents who settled in the Southwark neighborhood of Philadelphia, Pennsylvania.
+He attended the public schools and worked in his father's blacksmith shop in 1881 and as a farrier until 1915.

+Career

+He was a lieutenant in the Republican political machine led by William Scott Vare and his brothers Edwin and George.
+In 1896 he was nominated and elected to the Philadelphia Common Council.
+He served in that role for six years and in the Select Council for four years.
+He served as president of the Select Council and was nominated to the Board of Judges and as chairman of the Board of Viewers.
+In 1912, he was nominated to the Board of Views, which fixed properties taken by eminent domain.
+He became president of the Board of Views and served until 1917.
+He was elected as Recorder of Deeds in 1914.

 He was elected as a Republican to the Seventieth Congress and served until his resignation on October 20, 1927, before the convening of Congress.
+He never served in Congress nor received any Federal paycheck.
+Hazlett was elected to the House of Representatives the same time that William Scott Vare was elected to the United States Senate.
+Hazlett resigned when the Senate refused to seat Vare.

+In 1927, he was re-elected Recorder of Deeds and served in that role until 1935.
 He was elected chairman of the Republican Central Campaign Committee in May 1928 and served until 1934.
 He was a delegate to the Republican National Conventions in 1928 and 1932.
 He served as a member of the Board of Road Viewers from November 7, 1935, until he retired on February 23, 1937.